Otto Preminger: Death

 Preminger died in his home on the Upper East Side of Manhattan in 1986, aged 80, from lung cancer.
-Some of Preminger's associates, including his son Erik, have claimed that he suffered from Alzheimer's disease in his final years, though Hope Bryce denied that Preminger was ever diagnosed with Alzheimer's disease when interviewed by Foster Hirsch.
+Some of Preminger's associates, including his son Erik, have said he suffered from Alzheimer's disease in his final years, though Hope Bryce denied that Preminger was ever diagnosed with Alzheimer's disease when interviewed by Foster Hirsch.
 He was survived by his wife, Hope, and three children: his son, Erik, and twins Mark William and Victoria Elizabeth.
 Preminger was cremated and his ashes are in a niche in the Azalea Room of the Velma B. Woolworth Memorial Chapel at Woodlawn Cemetery in the Bronx.